youngtsx/ITM352_S22_repo/Arch_Documentation.md

 >arch-chroot /mnt
 It will give errors if /mnt is not mounted to the file system like during the previous steps.
+*chroot failed to run command ‘/bin/bash’ permission denied* Ensure /mnt is mounted and umount when rebooting or powering off.

 Localization
 >echo LANG=en_US.UTF-8 > /etc/locale.conf